otsob/mncmd/README.md

 To build a native executable, run [native-build/build.sh](native-build/build.sh).
 The executable can be found in the `target` directory.
 Place the executable where you want to keep it, and create a suitable alias for it.

 If there are changes to the code, the Graal native image resource files may need to be regenerated.
-This is achieved by setting `export JAVA_HOME=<path/to/your/graalvm/home/dir>` and running [native-build/generate-resource-files.sh](./native-build/generate-resource-files.sh).
+This is achieved by running [native-build/generate-resource-files.sh](./native-build/generate-resource-files.sh) (with GraalVM set as the JVM).
 Incrementing the version number of `mncmd` is done using [bump2version](https://github.com/c4urself/bump2version/#installation).

 ## Usage